Our book club just finished reading this, but I'm just getting started (long story):

 Uh, Oh; Someone's been drinking the Kool-Aid!

-feeding the poor, reaching the lost, and
+Well, if feeding the poor, reaching the lost, and

 comforting the sick & hurting is considered "drinking the kool-aid," th